Code-Institute-Submissions/DominicSpears-milestoneproject2-memorygame/README.md

 * If the cards match, the cards will remain upright.
 They cannot be selected again.
 * Only two cards can be selected at one time.
 * During the flip back, all remaining cards lock and cannot be selected until the flip animation finishes.
+* Successful completion of the game reveals the victory modal.
+* Unsuccessful completion (timer runs out) reveals game over modal.

 #### Navigation Buttons
 ##### Active
 * Reset button, resets the page to its original settings.
-* Instructions button, reveals a modal with game instructions and a scrollbar on the sid eof the page.
+* Instructions button, reveals a modal with game instructions
-* Instructions button, return button resets the page to the start screen, beginning the countdown from the start.
 * Difficulty button, opens new modal with three difficulty buttons.
 ##### To Do
-* Reset button, reset the game without resetting other features e.g. the music.
+* Reset button, reset the game without resetting the whole page and therefore other features e.g. the music.
-* Difficulty button, three difficulty buttons alter the game timer to increase/decrease difficulty.
 * Settings button, shows a new modal to provide user options e.g. music volume.

 #### Instructions Modal
 ##### Active
-##### To Do
+* Srollbar on the side of the page.
+* Return button resets the page to the starting screen, beginning the countdown again.

 #### Difficulty Modal
-##### Active
+* Click outside of the modal content to close.
 ##### To Do
+* Difficulty button, three difficulty buttons alter the game timer to increase/decrease difficulty.

 #### Victory Modal
 ##### Active
+* New game button closes the modal and restarts the countdown timer.
+* Clicking outside the modal produces the same result.
 ##### To Do
+* Score produced by taking total flips from a set number(100).
+Fewer flips means higher final score.
+* Score multiplier based on difficulty, dependent on adding dificulty levels.

 #### Game Over Modal
 ##### Active
-##### To Do
+* New game button closes the modal and restarts the countdown timer.
+* Clicking outside the modal produces the same result.

 <a name="test"></a>
 ### Testing